WELCOME TO FORT GORDON

 Fort Gordon encompasses 55,596 acres.
 The installation is key to service member readiness, allowing troops to maneuver in more than 49 training areas, fire at more than 11 ranges or shoot artillery, mortars and other munitions into multiple impact areas.

 Fort Gordon can be reached from Interstate 20, on the western edge of Augusta, Ga.
-Jimmie Dyess Parkway (Interstate 20, Exit 194) leads you directly to Fort Gordon’s main entrance.
+Jimmie Dyess Parkway (Interstate 20, Exit 194) leads you directly to Fort Gordon’s main entrance for DOD ID Card holders and those with authorized Fort Gordon Access Credentials/documents.
 Or take the Bobby Jones Expressway (Interstate 520, Exit 196) then drive east on Interstate 520 to Exit 4 onto Highway 278 (Gordon Highway/Fort Gordon exit).
-These exits will lead you onto Fort Gordon through the McKenna Gate (Gate 1 - Main Gate).
+These exits will lead you onto Fort Gordon through Gate 6; Fort Gordon’s Main Gate (Visitors and Commercial Access) or Gate 1 (McKenna Gate: DOD ID Card holders and those with authorized Fort Gordon Access Credentials/documents only).
 Fort Gordon is approximately 140 miles east of Atlanta, 80 miles southwest of Columbia, S.C., and 122 miles northwest of Savannah, Ga.
 Located about eight miles southwest of Augusta, Fort Gordon is close to the Augusta metropolitan area and an easy drive to Atlanta, Savannah, Charleston, the beaches along the Atlantic Ocean and the mountains.
-For a map and additional directions, visit our Directions page.
+For a map and additional directions, visit our DIRECTIONS page..

-All DoD personnel entering the installation must present a valid DoD ID card to the guard at the access control point.
-When the Automated Installation Entry (AIE) system is active, DoD cardholders must swipe their ID card at the AIE pedestal.
-DoD personnel who are not registered with AIE can swipe their card and will be automatically registered at the AIE pedestal.
+All DoD personnel entering the installation must present a valid DoD ID card to the Access Control guard at the access control point.
+When the Automated Installation Entry (AIE) system is active, DoD cardholders must have their DoD CAC scanned with the AIE Handheld device or swipe their ID card at the AIE pedestal.
+DoD personnel who are not registered with AIE will automatically be registered with either device.

-All non-DoD personnel 18 years of age and older requesting access to Fort Gordon are required to obtain a favorable NCIC background check and a visitor’s pass at McKenna Gate (Gate 1) located at the intersection of Gordon Highway and Jimmie Dyess Parkway.
+All non-DoD personnel 18 years of age and older requesting access to Fort Gordon are required to obtain a favorable NCIC background check and a visitor’s pass at Gate 6 off Gordon Highway.
 Upon arrival at the Visitor Control Center (VCC), the driver and all passengers 18 years of age and older must present the VCC staff with a valid driver’s license or state ID.

-If you are arriving for a graduation or other event, plan to arrive very early, as the procedure for running background checks and issuing passes can take much longer than expected.
+If you are arriving for a graduation or other event, plan to arrive very early, or pre-register for access utilizing the Visitor Access QR code or link as the procedure for running background checks and issuing passes can take much longer than expected.

 PRIVATELY OWNED WEAPONS